TimoGuy/solanine_vulkan/etc/engine_upgrade.md

 - [x] Rename "Character" to something else
     - [x] Then, import all of the jolt physics stuff into pch!
 That way "JPH::Character" doesn't need a differentiation!

-- [ ] I want to be able to load up the game near instantly!
+- [x] I want to be able to load up the game near instantly!
-    - [ ] Slimegirl.glb's animations take 1.8sec to parse (much better than the former 8sec but seriously sucky).
+    - [x] Slimegirl.glb's animations take 1.8sec to parse (much better than the former 8sec but seriously sucky).
         > Specifically, reading in the file into json takes 1892.37ms with the animations vs 24.37ms without the animations.
         - [x] Create animation cooker, that takes a .glb file and prints out an animation file that contains all the actions and removes all the animations it had formerly.
-            - [ ] Read file from tiny_gltf and print out animation data into file.
+            - [x] Read file from tiny_gltf and print out animation data into file.
             - [x] Rewrite data from tiny_gltf load (after doing `.clear()` to animations) into another .glb file in `models_cooked`
         - [x] Rewrite the glb file without its animations and put into `models_cooked` with the just-animation file.
-        - [ ] Okay, found out that a lot of this information is stored in the bufferview, so new strategy.
+        - [x] Okay, found out that a lot of this information is stored in the bufferview, so new strategy.
             - [x] Store the binary data of the vkgltf animations which copy from the bufferviews and accessors.
-            - [ ] Delete the bufferview and accessor entries that were used during this process.
+            - [x] Delete the bufferview and accessor entries that were used during this process.
             - [x] Bc it's too much work, leave the actual buffer alone.
 (This loads fairly quickly too, bc it's just one big chunk of bytes.)
+            > After these things, the animations get loaded in with the model separately over the course of 232.779ms (slimegirl model) where before it was almost 2000ms!
+Since we didn't actually chop down the buffer, after cooking the model down, the info in the buffer that contained the animated information was left still.
+Because of this, it takes 47.638ms to load in the buffer as opposed to the eye-watering 24.37ms
+            > Anywho, huge improvement!
+I think I can sleep well now!

 - [ ] Better level editor.
     - [ ] Update collision box texture for voxel fields.